Israel-Hamas truce enters final day with talk of extension

 "The resistance believes it is possible to ensure the release of 20 to 40 Israeli prisoners" in that time, the source close to the movement said.

 Under the truce, 50 hostages held by the militants were to be freed over four days in exchange for 150 Palestinian prisoners.
-A built-in mechanism extends it if at least 10 Israeli captives are released each extra day.
+A built-in mechanism extends the truce if at least 10 Israeli captives are released each extra day.

-One potential complicating factor is the fact that some hostages are believed to be held by groups other than Hamas.
+Some hostages are believed to be held by militant groups other than Hamas, potentially complicating future releases.

 "It would be good, helpful and necessary" to extend the truce until all hostages, who include French nationals, are freed, French Foreign Minister Catherine Colonna told BFMTV on Sunday.